Table of Contents

 Affinity Diagrams

-Affinity Diagrams are great for organizing many different pieces of information into common themes, and for discovering relationships between these.
+Affinity Diagrams are great for organizing different pieces of information into common themes and for discovering relationships between these.
 Another popular tool is the Cause-and-Effect Diagram.
 To generate viable solutions, you must have a solid understanding of what’s causing the problem.

-Quite often, what may seem to be a single problem turns out to be a whole series of problems.
-Going back to our example, substandard work could be caused by insufficient skills, but excessive workloads could also be contributing, as could excessively short lead times and poor motivation.
+Quite often, what may seem to be a single problem is a whole series of issues.
+Going back to our example, insufficient skills could cause substandard work, but excessive workloads, excessively short lead times, and poor motivation could also contribute.

 Problem-Solving Processes

-The four-step approach to solving problems that we mentioned at the beginning of this article will serve you well in many situations.
-However, for a more comprehensive process, you can use Simplex, Appreciative Inquiry or Soft Systems Methodology (SSM).
+The four-step approach to solving problems we mentioned at the beginning of this article will serve you well in many situations.
+However, you can use Simplex, Appreciative Inquiry or Soft Systems Methodology (SSM) for a more comprehensive process.
 These provide detailed steps that you can use to solve a problem effectively.

 Simplex

-Involves an eight-stage process: problem finding, fact finding, defining the problem, idea finding, selecting and evaluating, planning, selling the idea, and acting.
-These steps build upon the basic process described earlier, and they create a cycle of problem finding and solving that will continually improve your organization.
+It involves an eight-stage process: problem-finding, fact-finding, defining the problem, idea-finding, selecting and evaluating, planning, selling the idea, and acting.
+These steps build upon the basic process described earlier, creating a cycle of problem-finding and solving that will continually improve your organization.

 Appreciative Inquiry

-This takes a uniquely positive approach by helping you solve problems by examining what’s working well in the areas surrounding them.
+This takes a uniquely positive approach: It helps you solve problems by examining what’s working well in the areas surrounding them.

 Soft Systems Methodology

-SSM is designed to help you understand complex problems so that you can start the process of solving them.
-It uses four stages to help you uncover more details about what’s creating the problem, and then define actions that will improve the situation.
+SSM is designed to help you understand complex problems so that you can start solving them.
+It uses four stages to help you uncover more details about what’s creating the problem and then define actions that will improve the situation.

 Organization Skills

-Without the ability to organize your work and your resources, you could be twisting in the wind in no time.
-You may have been able to muddle along back in the day, but in today’s competitive environment, you need to work any advantage in your favor.
+Without organising your work and resources, you could be twisting in the wind in no time.
+You may have been able to muddle along back in the day, but in today’s competitive environment, you need to work any advantage in your favour.

 Be Proactive

 Most people take the work one day at a time, coming in ready to take on whatever happens.
-However, that means you are reacting to a situation rather than preparing for it in advance.
+However, that means you are reacting rather than preparing for a situation.
 The best way to make the most of your day is to prepare for it in advance.
-Know what you need to do for the next day and make preparations for them before you leave for the day.
-This not only takes the guesswork out of your workday, it might even give you some insights or ideas of how to do the work better.
+Know what you need to do for the next day and prepare for them before you leave.
+This not only takes the guesswork out of your workday, but it might even give you some insights or ideas on how to do the work better.

 Make a list

-Part of being proactive is making a list of all the things you need to do for each day.
-The benefits of this is of course so you don’t forget anything.
-An added bonus to making a list is crossing it out.
-It gives you not only a concrete way to keep track of the tasks you need to do, but it motivates you to keep doing it because it gives you such a sense of satisfaction and accomplishing crossing each item on your list.
+Part of being proactive is listing everything you must do daily.
+The benefit of this is of course so you don’t forget anything.
+A bonus to making a list is crossing it out.
+It gives you a concrete way to keep track of the tasks you need and motivates you to keep doing them because it gives you such a sense of satisfaction and accomplishing the task of crossing each item on your list.
 This is putting all your ducks in a row, and you shoot them down one by one, metaphorically speaking.

 Make a schedule

-At the same time, you are planning the day and making your list of tasks, you should make a schedule, giving each task a prescribed time to do each one.
-You can ensure you meet all your deadlines, and nothing is left by the wayside.
+At the same time as you are planning the day and making your list of tasks, you should make a schedule, giving each task a prescribed time to complete it.
+This will ensure you meet all your deadlines and nothing is left by the wayside.

 Be an early bird

-You are more likely to get more things done, and in time, if you start early.
-Of course, this should reflect on the work schedule you make, but getting started early also means there are other things you can do to keep you on your toes, such as daily exercise and a good breakfast.
+If you start early, you are likelier to get more things done and on time.
+Of course, this should reflect on your work schedule, but getting started early also means you can do other things to keep you on your toes, such as daily exercise and a good breakfast.
 Starting early also means you avoid stress by having plenty of time to get to work and do anything else you need to do.

 Establish a filing system

-Most of your files are probably going to be digital, but you still need to know where everything you need is stored.
-Looking for lost files will take up as much of your time as looking for misplaced items.
-You need to make sure all your files are in its proper place.
-You should also have a master document of all your files, and the location of those files.
+Most of your files will probably be digital, but you still need to know where everything you need is stored.
+Looking for lost files will take up as much time as looking for misplaced items.
+You need to make sure all your files are in their proper place.
+You should also have a master document of all your files and their locations.

 Make the most of your prime time